treatwashere/resonus/README.md

 🔗 [**Live site**](https://resonus-five.vercel.app)

+If the page says "Nothing found 🤔," then press on "Jamendo" and keep pressing it until it shows up or you can refresh the page.

 ## Features

 - 🔍 **Search & discover** — search for songs and browse recommendations pulled from the Jamendo catalog.